Huy-GV/BlogApp/README.md

 #### Moderating Users and Posts
 - Administrators can assign/ remove Moderator role to/ from any user
-- Moderators can hide blogs and comments comments, their final status will be decided by Administrators (either un-hidden or deleted)
+- Moderators can hide blogs and comments, the final status of which will be decided by Administrators (either un-hidden or deleted)
+	- Posts deleted by Administrators will have their content changed to `Deleted by administrators` temporarily before being removed completely
 - Administrators can create and lift bans on offending users.

 #### Different Image Stores